Skip to content

 • from 2.2.x to 2.3.x and so on.

-For supported upgrade paths, the data and schema are migrated automatically when SFTPGo starts, alternatively you can use the initprovider command before starting SFTPGo.
+For supported upgrade paths the data and schema are migrated automatically when SFTPGo starts (or by running initprovider manually if you opted into update_mode = 1).

-So if, for example, you want to upgrade from 2.0.x to 2.2.x, you must first install version 2.1.x, update the data provider (automatically, by starting SFTPGo or manually using the initprovider command) and finally install the version 2.2.x.
-It is recommended to always install the latest available minor version, ie do not install 2.1.0 if 2.1.2 is available.
+So if, for example, you want to upgrade from 2.0.x to 2.2.x, you must first install version 2.1.x, let it update the data provider (automatically at startup, or manually via initprovider if you run in manual mode), and finally install version 2.2.x.
+It is recommended to always install the latest available minor version — do not install 2.1.0 if 2.1.2 is available.

 Loading data from a provider independent JSON dump is supported from the previous release branch to the current one too.
 After upgrading SFTPGo it is advisable to regenerate the JSON dump from the new version.